TheRealToxicDev/Tweeter/README.md

 - Obtaining the Twitter API Keys, Tokens and Secrets can be done from [Twitter Dev Portal](https://developer.twitter.com/en/portal/dashboard)
 - Obtaining the Client Token and ID can be Done from [Discord Dev Portal](https://discord.com/developers/applications)

+---

+## Support
+If you need support you can contact me [here](https://linkcord.bio/discord) in the Discord Server for my Main Project